open-estuary/estuary/doc/Malluma_manual.md

 <pre>
 cd /opt/Malluma-2.0
-sh ./install.sh  --environment //install the external environment sh ./install.sh  --check //check the environemnt if or not ready sh ./install.sh  --all //really install process
+yum install -y strace // install strace as a dependency, avoid this operation in next malluma version sh ./install.sh  --environment //install the external environment sh ./install.sh  --check //check the environemnt if or not ready sh ./install.sh  --all //really install process